Orange County Drug Possession Attorney

 Facing charges for drug possession?
 Contact Law Offices of Randy Collins at (844) 524-4011 for a free case evaluation with our Orange County drug possession attorneys.

 The consequences of a misdemeanor possession conviction can be severe.
 Drug convictions can lead to the loss or denial of employment and can have an impact on professional licenses (such as teacher’s licenses).
 Drug convictions can also affect immigration status.

-If you have been arrested for or charged with a possession offense in Southern California, an aggressive defense can help you avoid the disastrous consequences of a drug conviction.
-Law Office of Randy Collins is available to evaluate your case and help you plan a defense strategy that will meet your needs.
+If you have been arrested for or charged with a possession offense in Orange County, an aggressive defense can help you avoid the disastrous consequences of a drug conviction.
+Our Orange County drug possession lawyers at Law Office of Randy Collins is available to evaluate your case and help you plan a defense strategy that will meet your needs.